AnonymousAuthors729/ACFA/README.md

         cd scripts

-To build a specific test-case run:
+To build the test-case:

-        make "name of test-case"

-For instance:

-        make simple_app
+        make demo

-to build the software including the binaries of simple_app test-case.
 Note that this step will not run any simulation, but simply generate the MSP430 binaries corresponding to the test-case of choice.
-As a result of the build, two files pmem.mem and smem.mem should be created inside msp_bin directory:
+As a result of the build, two files pmem.mem and smem.mem should be created inside msp_bin directory.

-- pmem.mem program memory contents corresponding the application binaries

-- smem.mem contains SW-Att binaries.

 In the next steps, during synthesis, these files will be loaded to the MSP430 memory when we either: deploy ACFA on the FPGA or run ACFA simulation using VIVADO simulation tools.